Mushahime/Awale/README.md

 # Awale Game - Client/Server Implementation

-A networked implementation of the traditional African board game Awale (also known as Oware) with additional social features like friend lists, private messaging, and spectator mode.
+A networked implementation of the traditional African board game Awale (also known as Oware) with additional social features like friend lists, private messaging, and spectator mode (for more info : https://fr.wikipedia.org/wiki/Awal%C3%A9)

 ## Overview